kedacore/keda-docs/content/docs/2.3/scalers/azure-pipelines.md

 **Parameter list:**

 - `poolID` - Id of the queue.
-- `organizationURLFromEnv` - Name of the environment variable your deployment uses to get the organizationURL string.
+- `organizationURLFromEnv` - Name of the environment variable your deployment uses to get the URL for your Azure DevOps organization.
 - `personalAccessTokenFromEnv` - Name of the environment variable your deployment uses to get the personalAccessToken string.
-- `targetPipelinesQueueLength` - Target value for queue length passed to the scaler.
-Example: if one pod can handle 10 jobs, set the queue length target to 10.
-If the actual number of jobs in the queue is 30, the scaler scales to 3 pods. (default: 1)
+- `targetPipelinesQueueLength` - Target value for the amount of pending jobs in the queue to scale on. (default: 1)
+  - Example - If one pod can handle 10 jobs, set the queue length target to 10.
+If the actual number of jobs in the queue is 30, the scaler scales to 3 pods.

 ### Authentication Parameters